shpigi/map-locations/docs/user-guide.md

 - **Pan Navigation**: Click and drag to move around the map
 - **Fullscreen Mode**: Toggle fullscreen view
 - **Layer Control**: Toggle visibility of different groups with the layer control panel
+- **Mobile Optimization**: Collapsible controls and touch-friendly interface on mobile

 ### Color Coding